tobiasbriones/blog/swe/dev/java/design/core/removing-cyclic-dependencies--_--java-vs-go-2023-05-28/index.md

 Finally, I was reading
 [Cyclic Dependency - an overview | ScienceDirect Topics](https://www.sciencedirect.com/topics/computer-science/cyclic-dependency)
 which provides great insights as well related to these designs.

+To avoid complicated designs or flaws like cyclic module dependencies, one has to keep simplicity in the systems and visualize the abstract concepts to understand what you're doing.
+Regarding Go and Java, we can see how the opinionated design of Go makes it easier to write simpler systems with bounded complexity, while Java is a legacy language that won't help with this unless you're well-versed in the language and enforce it manually, which turns in more technical debt.